envless/envless/CONTRIBUTING.md

 > so that `entrypoint.sh` will not run generate, migrate and seed commands everytime you start the server.

-- Running `docker compose up` will start all the services on their respective ports.
+- Running `docker compose up --build` will start all the services on their respective ports.
   - platform: `http://localhost:3000`
   - docs: `http://localhost:3001`
   - www: `http://localhost:3002`